rzig1/level1-challenge3-bonus/README.md

 # 🛠️ Technical Interventions Manager

 A modern, responsive web application designed to help companies manage and track technical maintenance tasks.
-This project features a dual-interface system for Administrators and Technicians, utilizing a RESTful mock backend for real-time data persistence.
+This project features a dual-interface system for **Administrators** and **Technicians**, utilizing a RESTful mock backend for real-time data persistence.

 ---

 ## 🚀 Project Overview
 This application fulfills the core requirements of a technical management system:

-* **Role-Based Access**: Switch between Admin and Technician views.
+- **Role-Based Access**: Switch between Admin and Technician views.
-* **Assignment Logic**: Admins can assign tasks to specific team members.
+- **Assignment Logic**: Admins can assign tasks to specific team members.
-* **Lifecycle Management**: Follows the strict workflow: **To Do** → **In Progress** → **Done**.
+- **Lifecycle Management**: Follows the strict workflow: **To Do → In Progress → Done**.
-* **Data Persistence**: Uses a JSON-based database to store interventions and staff details.
+- **Data Persistence**: Uses a JSON-based database to store interventions and staff details.

 ---